cosmos/governance/proposals/2021-01-stargate-upgrade/README.md

 The results of ecosystem participation and engagement are available in our [Stargate Ecosystem Readiness Report](https://github.com/cosmosdevs/stargate/blob/master/ecosystem_readiness.md).
 We list on this page ecosystem partners such as Validators that provided their validator public keys as well as infrastructure partners that confirmed their integration testing the Stargate testnet tags.
 Validators, exchanges, and wallets have made up the most responsive of their results completing integration testing of the stargate releases.
 We anticpate that all actors in the ecosystem are aware and ready to respond to the new Cosmos Hub features.
 Integration partners have helped find regression in the legacy amino compatibility layer and those have been resolved.

-The Cosmos SDK, Tendermint, AiB, and IBC teams worked tirelessly to deliver the most robust software feature set that would make up the Cosmos Stargate release.
+The Cosmos SDK, Tendermint Core, Tendermint Inc, and IBC teams worked tirelessly to deliver the most robust software feature set that would make up the Cosmos Stargate release.
 Their review of their efforts are documented in their post ["How Seven Teams Collaborated To Deliver The Biggest Software Upgrade In The Cosmos Universe"](https://blog.cosmos.network/how-seven-teams-collaborated-to-deliver-the-biggest-software-upgrade-in-the-cosmos-universe-2288f4f9afe8).

 Integration testing continued through the release of the Cosmos SDK v0.40.0-rc2 that makes up the Cosmos-hub Stargate testnet tag for a simulated upgrade of the CosmosHub-3 to CosmosHub-4.
 Also, the AiB team continues to deliver simulation testing of Cosmos Stargate to ensure that any possible chain bug issues can be detected and documented.